abulka/abulka.github.io/content/about/consulting/training.md

 **Cost**:          $ [Email for pricing](mailto:abulka@gmail.com) for up to 6 people - per day.  $220 per extra person - max 10 people.
 Plus GST.
 **Room**:      Trainer requires a whiteboard, projector.
 Computers for attendees are not needed.

 **Course materials**:  Are supplied (approx 320 pages) - option for client to print and bind if that is more convenient.
-Contains code examples, whiteboard screenshots, tips, UML diagrams, advanced discussions etc.
+Contains code examples, whiteboard screenshots, tips, UML diagrams, advanced discussions etc.  Sample course notes: [full 2008 course notes](/files/pdfs/DesignPatternsCourseStudentNotes2008.pdf) and the [3-day short course notes](/files/pdfs/DesignPatternsStudentNotesSep2006.pdf).

 ![](/about/consulting/images/traini1.png)